QTIM-Lab/DeepNeuro/deepneuro/pipelines/Ischemic_Stroke/README.md

 # Ischemic_Stroke

-This module creates segmentations of ischemic stroke lesions given pre-contrast T1, post-contrast T1, T2, and B0 MR sequences as input volumes.
+This module creates segmentations of ischemic stroke lesions given diffusion maps from DWI MR, and B0 maps as input volumes.
 These segmentations are created by deep neural networks trained on 991 patients from the Massachusetts General Hospital as part of the NIH-funded Heart-Brain Interactions in Human Acute Ischemic Stroke Study.
 The following pre-processing steps are included in module: Image Registration, and Zero-Mean normalization.
 This module was developed at the Quantitative Tumor Imaging Lab at the Martinos Center (MGH, MIT/Harvard HST).

 ## Table of Contents
 - [Docker Usage](#docker-usage)